 Curriculum Organisers Experiences and Outcomes for planning learning, teaching and assessment Benchmarks to support practitioners' professional judgement of achievement of a level Enjoyment and choice - within a motivating and challenging environment developing an awareness of the relevance of texts in my life I enjoy creating texts of my choice and I regularly select subject, purpose, format and resources to suit the needs of my audience.
 LIT 1-20a / LIT 2-20a Creates texts for a range of purposes and audiences.
-Makes choices about words and language structures, format and resources.
+Makes choices about words and language structures, subject, purpose, format and resources and can give simple explanations.
 Writing Tools for writing - using knowledge of technical aspects to help my writing communicate effectively within and beyond my place of learning I can spell the most commonly-used words, using my knowledge of letter patterns and spelling rules and use resources to help me spell tricky or unfamiliar words.
 LIT 1-21a I can write independently, use appropriate punctuation and order and link my sentences in a way that makes sense.
-LIT 1-22a Throughout the writing process, I can check that my writing makes sense.
-LIT 1-23a I can present my writing in a way that will make it legible and attractive for my reader, combining words, images and other features.
-LIT 1-24a Spells most commonly used words correctly.
-Spells vocabulary being used across the curriculum with accuracy, for example, topic work, reading book.
+LIT 1-22a Spells most commonly used words correctly.
+Makes attempts at s Spells words from vocabulary being used across the curriculum with accuracy, for example, topic work, reading book.
 Uses knowledge of phonic and spelling strategies when spelling familiar and unfamiliar words.
-Uses knowledge of the alphabet to locate words in a dictionary, or other reference sources, to help spell tricky or unfamiliar words.
-Writes independently, punctuating most sentences accurately using a capital letter, full stop, question mark, commas and/or exclamation marks as appropriate.
-Links sentences using common conjunctions for example, and, because, but, when.
-Starts sentences in a variety of ways, to engage the reader, making appropriate use of tenses.
-Uses adjectives, ambitious words, appropriate and differing lengths of sentences.
-Presents writing in a clear and legible way using joined up writing, images, digital technology and other features as appropriate, as well as presenting writing through.
-Proof-reads work, recognises spelling errors and applies strategies to ensure writing makes sense.
+Uses knowledge of the alphabet to locate words in a dictionary or other reference sources to help spell tricky or unfamiliar words.
+Punctuates Writes independently, punctuating most sentences accurately using a capital letter, full stop, question mark, commas and/or exclamation marks as appropriate.